 - other factors specific to the information alleged.

 The Title IX Coordinator will work with appropriate offices to ensure that all complainants, respondents and witnesses are treated equitably throughout the process and that respectful and timely communication occurs.

 Click here for more information about the process.

-Most cases are reviewed, investigated and resolved within 60 calendar days of receiving a complaint.
+Most cases are reviewed, investigated and resolved within 6 to 12 weeks of receiving a complaint.

 Often matters can be resolved more quickly than that, but there are also times when there are complicating factors that require more time in order to conduct a thorough investigation.